oliveira-andre-unilu/Cloud_Based_Apps_HW1/REST_WB_and_docker_build/README.md

 **Testing the application:**

-YOu will then be able to access the web-service via the port `8080`, here is an example of an url that could be used to get some information from the web-service: `http://localhost:8080/api/getPopulation?year=1995`
+You will then be able to access the web-service via the port `8080`, here is an example of an url that could be used to get some information from the web-service: `http://localhost:8080/api/getPopulation?year=1995`